sonny-qa/sonny-qa.github.io/_posts/2017-03-30-Bucky-Leverett-Python.md

 title: Buckley Leverett analysis in Python
 comments: true
 ---
-<p> I thought it would be interesting to write some functions to perform a Buckley-Leverett analysis using python and matplotlib. </p>
+I thought it would be interesting to write some functions to perform a Buckley-Leverett analysis using python and matplotlib.

+### The theory

 The Buckley-Leverett partial differential equation is: